Permian-Global-Research/rsi/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-For these common use cases, however, rsi also provides helper functions which provide most of these arguments for you.
+For common data sets, rsi also provides helper functions which provide most of these arguments for you.
 For instance, that `get_stac_data()` call could be as simple as:

 ``` r
 landsat_image <- get_landsat_imagery(